By Dr. Mercola

 We are currently fighting to have mercury fillings banned completely in the U.S., as it has been in some other European countries, and hope to be able to get this toxic material off the market in the near future.
 Until then, it's up to you to refuse them, or find a dentist who has switched to safer alternatives.

-My own struggles with my teeth led me to learn about in the mid 1990s and embrace biological dentistry, also known as holistic or environmental dentistry.
+My own struggles with my teeth led me to learn about it in the mid 1990s and embrace biological dentistry, also known as holistic or environmental dentistry.

 In a nutshell, biological dentistry views your teeth and gums as an integrated part of your entire body, and any medical treatments performed takes this fact into account.
 The primary aim of this type of holistic dentistry is to resolve your dental problems while impacting the rest of your body as little as possible.

 Unknowingly, your health can be significantly impacted by the treatments received at your conventional dentist's office.
-Oftentimes the impact is just not immediately noticeable.
+Oftentimes, the impact is just not immediately noticeable.

 Implants Can Exacerbate Autoimmune Diseases